Leadership

 Miriam Anderson has been involved in music her whole life and started studying voice and percussion at the age of 10.
 She began her studies in both choral and orchestral conducting during her undergraduate years at UC Berkeley.
 After earning a bachelor’s degree in music and peace and conflict studies, she was hired to assistant direct the UC Berkeley Chamber Chorus, and to play principal timpani and run the percussion section for the UC Berkeley Symphony Orchestra.
 In June 2017 she completed a master’s of music degree in choral conducting from the University of Washington.

 Miriam is passionate about using choral music to build community and connection, and as a form of outreach, integrating her backgrounds in music and peace studies.
-Outside of Puget Soundworks, Miriam currently directs the Seattle Labor Chorus, and the Piccolini and Entrata ensembles of Seattle Girls Choir.
-She is also a teaching artist at Seattle Opera, teaches private voice lessons, and is the Chorus Manager and a singing member of Choral Arts Northwest.
+Outside of Puget Soundworks, Miriam currently directs the Seattle Labor Chorus and the Piccolini and Entrata ensembles of Seattle Girls Choir.
+She is also a private voice teacher, a teaching artist at Seattle Opera, and is the Chorus Manager and a singing member of Choral Arts Northwest.
 Miriam also frequently gigs in the Seattle area as a percussionist, vocalist, and conductor.

-When she is not making music, Miriam enjoys dance, yoga, knitting, cooking, and playing with her cat.
+When she is not making music, Miriam enjoys dance, yoga, knitting, cooking, and playing with her cat, Echo, and dog, Juno.

 Technical Director